 New Roof Tax Credit Deduction Restrictions

 You can only claim this energy tax credit once for 2013 and 2014.
 This tax credit may also apply to other energy efficiency improvements to your home, such as new insulation or windows.

 The energy tax credit does not apply to the installation costs for your new roof.

 Is a New Roof Tax Deductible in 2015?

 In order to qualify for this energy tax credit, homeowners must have installed a relevant roof by Dec.
 31, 2014.
 This energy tax credit only applies to roofs install in 2014.
 For more details, homeowners can check out Energy Star's website, with information on this energy tax credit.

 Disclaimer: This article includes general information about taxes.
-Neither DAA nor the author is providing tax advice as a professional service.
+Neither Homeadvancement nor the author is providing tax advice as a professional service.
 Always speak to a a tax professional for more advice on federal and state tax credits, and consider that tax laws can vary by jurisdiction.